Cadasta/cadasta-docs/en/01-gettingstarted.md

 3. Input a username, valid email address, password and your full name.
 4. Select **Register.**

-After a successful login, you will return to the home screen, where you can view public projects and organizations, as well as the details of associated projects and organizations.
+After a successful login, you'll return to the home screen, where you can view public projects and organizations.